When will the list of 2020 summer workshops be available?

 Do the apartments have a kitchen?

 Yes.
-All apartment have a full kitchen with cooking and eating utensils.
+All apartment have a kitchen.

 Can I have a guest stay with me in the apartment?